 But sometimes we are called to be that one because we follow and imitate The One.
 And following The One will require some sacrifice, some hardships, some broken friendships, and stand-out and stand-alone moments.

 Let’s take some time in this Lent Devotional for Women to reflect on our friendships.
 This reflection really needs to be done in a quiet time, prayer even.
 Ask God, “Is this a good friendship?
 Is this a good relationship?
 Will this relationship bring me in closer friendship with you?
-Are we encouraging each other to be more like You?”
+Are we encouraging each other to be more like You?
+Does this person care about their own eternal salvation, much less mine?”

-Friends, I know this is a hard question to ask because in most cases, we know the answer even without the prayer time.
+Friends, I know these are hard questions to ask because in most cases, we know the answer even before and without putting in the prayer time to seek God’s answer.

 Listen, if we hang around drunks, we risk taking on the characteristics of a drunk.
 Notice I didn’t say we would become a drunk; that’s too easy of an excuse to justify our behavior right?
 “Just because they get drunk doesn’t mean I will!” some protest.
-I didn’t say someone would drink, there are far more characteristics of a drunk than just drinking in excess.
+I also didn’t say someone would start drinking.
+There are far more characteristics of a drunk than just drinking in excess.
+C’mon now!

 If we hang around liars, we risk taking on some characteristics of a liar.
 If we hang around someone who doesn’t believe in God, marriage, family, the sanctity of life, etc. we risk serious harm to souls, hearts, and minds.
 And now I’m not just talking about taking on those characteristics, I’m talking about the sin of scandal.